How to Get Your Snowmobile Ready To Sell

 Agree on meeting in a public area that’s convenient for both you and the potential buyer.
 Make sure it’s a comfortable location and not too noisy or distracting so you can negotiate the deal.

 Look around on various websites for prices that are being asked for similar sleds to yours.
 Remember that the prices advertised are asking prices and not necessarily what the seller will get for the sled in the final agreement.
 Check with local dealers to use online trade appraisal tools to get an average price of what your snowmobile is worth.

 Ask a reasonable price.
 A lot of times, a seller will wind up being disappointed when nobody comes close to offering the amount they’re asking.
 Call snowmobile dealers in your area and find out what they’re asking for similar sleds that they have in stock.
 Negotiate, but be competitive.
 Know a bottom-line price that you will be happy with and stick to it if at all possible.

 When negotiating, use pre-qualifying questions as judiciously as possible.
-That way, you’ll get a good idea if the buyer you’re talking with is serious or just a tire-kicker.
+That way, you’ll get a good idea if the buyer you’re talking with is severe or just a tire-kicker.
 A tire-kicker will usually disqualify himself quickly.
-If someone is serious, they will focus on asking you questions that will help them make their buying decision.
+If someone is dangerous, they will focus on asking you questions that will help them make their buying decision.

 Accept cash or a bank draft as payment.
-Never take a personal cheque unless you know the buyer and are completely comfortable with them paying you with a signed piece of paper that might be worthless when you take it to the bank.
+Never take a personal cheque unless you know the buyer and are entirely comfortable with them paying you with a signed piece of paper that might be worthless when you make it to the bank.